fedora-python/pull-request-review-guide/fedora-pr-review-guide.md

     - Set it to ASSIGNED (and *take* it) when you start working on it
     - Put the link to the PR in the BZ once it exists (even WIP), set the status to POST

+### Patches

+- If your PR adds new patches (or significantly reworks some patches):
+  - Properly document the purpose of the patch in the specfile.
+    Detailed commit messages in the patches are good, but a person who will read the spec should not need to open the patch to figure out what it is for.
+  - If you backport patches (e.g. from upstream)
+    - Make sure the authorship and/or origin of the patch is well traceable.
+      - Don't replace/strip the original git author information from a backported commit, use a git-formatted patch with commit message and author.
+      - Link to the upstream commits/PRs the patch is derived from.

 ## As a PR reviewer